BesedinAlex/Student_Web/Lab17/README.md

-# Routinglesson
+# Lab18

+## Access database

+Run `npm run db` to start json-server.
+You will need to `npm i json-server -g` first.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

 ## Development server